stan-alam/music/LUCY/README.md

+## linear mapping of light spectra from celestial object to musical notes based on Lucy Tuning.
-## using Lucy tuning, "music of the spheres." instead of geometric intervals between objects such as planets or stars
+## using Lucy tuning, "music of the spheres." geometric intervals between astronomical objects, instead use electromagnetic radiation.
-## use geometric progression of the electromagnetic spectrum from celestial object
-## pulsar
+## Objective:
+transform stuff from
+The observable universe to music.

 extracted from LucyTunings.com